Farranfore–Valentia Harbour line: Rolling stock

-Six-wheeled passenger coaches were used throughout the life of the line, its sharp curves meaning eight wheeled bogie coaches only being permitted past Killorglin after 1935, and only then if they had oval buffers or round buffers of not less than 18 in diameter.
+Six-wheeled passenger coaches were used throughout the life of the line, its sharp curves meaning eight-wheeled bogie coaches only being permitted past Killorglin after 1935, and only then if they had oval buffers or round buffers of not less than 18 in diameter.

 Services

 When the line opened there were initially three passenger trains each away to Killorglin.
 By 1954 the service was reduced to a daily single passenger train each way taking two and a quarter hours for the c.
-40 mi trip from Farranfore to Valentia Harbour, supplemented by two slower goods train that had passenger accommodation for all or part of journey.
+40 mi trip from Farranfore to Valentia Harbour, supplemented by two slower goods train that had passenger accommodation for all or part of the journey.